June 2018 Program Highlights - Thanks for your support during RSVP in June!All programs air on Channel 13.1 unless noted.

 “Elder Law Special”

 Area attorneys visit the Public TV 13 studios to answer phoned-in questions from viewers during this live broadcast.
-This week’s guests are: Kim Winokur and Susan Wideman of Marquette.
+This week’s guests are: Kim Winokur, Susan Wideman and Jacob Spears of Marquette.
 Host: Paul Sturgul.
 Call in your questions during the broadcast at 800-227-9668.

 Thursday, June 21 at 8 pm ET